 Nanhai Studio video : Twelve zodiac Lunar Lanterns : 2020 City of Sydney Lunar New Year Celebration

-Claudia is the Curator for the Lunar New Year at World Square Sydney, and for the Year of the Rat 2020 she designed The Ratrobats, 8 cheeky, playful acrobat Rats, inspired by the ancient art of Chinese acrobatics.
+Claudia was the Curator for the Lunar New Year at World Square Sydney, and for the Year of the Rat 2020 she designed The Ratrobats, 8 cheeky, playful acrobat Rats, inspired by the ancient art of Chinese acrobatics.
 Each Ratrobat is 2.5m high.
 From the Daredevil, hanging high above the Square at World Square, to The Juggler, who juggles blindfolded while riding a unicycle, and Mr Selfie who photo bombs visitor’s happy snaps, The Ratrobats are made from hard coat polystyrene.
 A joy to work with the fabulous teams at Vandal and The Blueprint.

 THE THREE (NOT SO) LITTLE PIGS